 - You want coverage that lasts as long as you live – A guaranteed universal life plan could work well for someone who primarily wants lifelong protection and is not so much interested in building cash value.

 - You want more flexibility - Life insurance can change over time, as can your financial situation.
-Indexed and variable universal policies give you the freedom to tweak the premium payments, within pre-defined limits.
+Indexed and variable universal life insurance policies give you the freedom to tweak the premium payments, within pre-defined limits.

 - You want more investment options – With universal life insurance, you can pick investment options that suit your level of risk tolerance and long-term financial goals.
 For example, variable universal plans let you invest the cash value in sub-accounts of your choice.

-Differences between Whole Life and Universal Life
+Differences between Whole Life and Universal Life Policy

-- Your premium rate will not increase
+- Your premium payment rate will not increase

 - The death benefit will not become less